ethanresnick/pr-checklists/README.md

 {
   "mappings": [
     {
-      "keywords": ["create index", "createIndex"],
+      "triggers": ["create index", "createIndex"],
+      "items": [
-      "comment": "Indexes have been created concurrently in big tables" },
+        "Indexes have been created concurrently in big tables", ]
+    },
     {
-      "keywords": ["connection", "session", "CloseableHttpClient", "HttpClient"],
+      "triggers": ["connection", "session", "CloseableHttpClient", "HttpClient"],
-      "comment": "Resources have been closed in finally block or using try-with-resources" },
+      "items": ["Resources have been closed in finally block or using try-with-resources"] },
     {
-      "keywords": ["RequestMapping", "GetMapping", "PostMapping", "PutMapping"],
+      "triggers": ["RequestMapping", "GetMapping", "PostMapping", "PutMapping"],
-      "comment": "Endpoint URLs exposed by application use only small case" },
+      "items": ["Endpoint URLs exposed by application use only small case"] },
     {
-      "keywords": ["keyword1", "keyword2"],
+      "triggers": ["keyword1", "keyword2"],
-      "comment": "Expert comment"
+      "items": [
+        "reminder about keywords",
+        "another reminder about keywords"
+      ]
     }
   ]
 }